Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/Readme-incremental.md

 ### Calling the Microsoft Graph API

 [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) provides various utility methods to query the Graph API.
-While the SDK has a default authentication provider that can be used in basic scenarios, it can also be extended to use with a custom authentication provider such as MSAL.
+While the SDK has a default *authentication provider* that can be used in basic scenarios, it can also be extended to use with a custom authentication provider such as the MSAL SDK.
 To do so, we will initialize the Graph SDK client with [clientOptions](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/CreatingClientInstance.md) method, which contains an `authProvider` object of class **MyAuthenticationProvider** that handles the token acquisition process for the client.
 We offer this as a service to other components as shown below:

 ```typescript
  export class GraphService {